2024 at a Glance: Adapting

 Researching AI

 Since the end of last year, I’ve been setting aside more time to read, reflect, experiment and learn as much as I can about all the new tools.
-It’s hard to ignore the growing hype, especially in content creation.
-But, as I research, I’m not just looking at generative AI for what it can do… I’m also considering what it can’t.
-From what I’ve seen so far, the tools are useful for tasks like summarising information, generating lists, and speeding up research.
+As I research, I’m not just looking at what generative AI can do… but what it can’t.
+Okay, it can handle the basic tasks — and can be so useful for summarising information, generating lists, and speeding up research.

-But when it comes to the human touch (the creativity, empathy, and nuance that make content truly resonate): AI still falls short.
-Okay, it can handle the basic tasks, but it doesn’t capture the subtleties that only human writers can.
-So, while AI will likely play a big role in the future of content creation, it’s not about replacing us entirely.
-It’s about finding new ways for us to work alongside these tools and focus on what makes our writing unique.
+But when it comes to humour, creativity, quirks, and nuance (all the things that make any good story or content truly resonate) AI falls short.
+Yet it’s clear it will play a big role in the future of content creation, and debates rage on about whether or not it’ll replace us human writers entirely.
+AI optimists claim it’s about finding new ways for us to work alongside these tools and focus on what makes our writing unique.
 The question is: how?!

 Slowing down to move forward

 Early on this year, I made a conscious decision to take on fewer clients and be more selective with the projects I take on.
 It’s been a big shift from the early days of Copy & Co, when I said yes to everything.
-But this year, prioritising personal health and stability has been key.
+But this year, for various reasons, prioritising personal health and stability has been key.

 In September, I was thrilled to start working with an AI company in the States that truly inspires me.
 Their mission is all about using AI in a way that’s both innovative and responsible.
 The team is made up of super smart, driven people who genuinely care about the work they’re doing, and their investors back that vision with more than just funding.
 It’s been energising to be part of something so aligned with my values.